vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 The files are all stored in the project/src/ folder

 - vk_engine.h/cpp : this will be the main class for the engine, and where most of the code of the entire tutorial will go
-- vk_initializers.h/cpp : vulkan initialization of types gets very verbose, so we will create some small helpers here.
+- vk_initializers.h/cpp : Vulkan initialization of types gets very verbose, so we will create some small helpers here.
 There are a lot of them, so it really needs to be its own thing
 - vk_types.h : As the tutorial continues, we will add the "basic" types such as Vertex definitions here.
 - main.cpp : entry point for the code.
 Has nothing but just calls into vk_engine code